Roast has moved to The Commons Thonglor.

-Found in Scene Space on Thong Lor, a 2,500sqm lifestyle mall with a collection of shops and restaurants located around 100 metres on the left along Soi 13.
-The easiest way to get here is to take a taxi from BTS Thong Lor; it takes around five minutes and costs around 50 baht, although walking the fifteen minutes from Sukhumvit would help you work up an appetite.
-Roast is on the first floor, book if you are coming at the weekend as it gets very busy.
+Found in The Commons on Thong Lor, a four storey lifestyle mall with a collection of excellent restaurants located around 100 metres on the left along Soi 17.
+The easiest way to get here is to take a taxi from BTS Thonglor; it takes around five minutes, although walking the fifteen minutes from Sukhumvit would help you work up an appetite.
+Roast is on the fourth floor, book if you are coming at the weekend as it gets very busy.

 Roast has an industrial feel, housed in a huge brick-and-glass block with high ceilings and an intriguing wine bottle mobile clinking in the breeze.
 There are plenty of comfy retro seats inside, or you can eat on the balcony than runs along the front of the restaurant, shaded from the sun and traffic by some overgrown greenery.
 Be sure to check out the open bar and attractive desserts display.
 Some of the dishes on the menu at Roast can be purchased at the deli, along with some very tasty French bread and pastries.
 The smell of fresh coffee and baking is welcoming; this restaurant has a lively buzz and is frequented by young couples, families and large groups of friends.